What is a Qualified Security Assessor?

 A Qualified Security Assessor (QSA) is an individual certified by the Payment Card Industry Security Standards Council (PCI SSC) to conduct on-site PCI DSS compliance assessments.
 QSAs work for approved QSA companies and are authorised to validate whether an organisation meets all PCI DSS requirements.

-What a QSA Does
+What a Qualified Security Assessor Does

 When You Need a QSA